epfl-ada/ada-2024-project-padawans/README.md

 https://medium.com/@pinakdatta/understanding-lda-unveiling-hidden-topics-in-text-data-9bbbd25ae162
 https://medium.com/analytics-vidhya/latent-dirichelt-allocation-1ec8729589d4#:~:text=Latent%20Dirichlet%20Allocation%20(LDA)%20is%20a%20method%20for%20associating%20sentences,facts%20before%20applying%20these%20processes.

-## Worflow
-1. Exploring the potential of LDA to uncover themes from movie synopses
-   + Synopses preprocessing
-   + Test different number of topics
-   + Analyse their coherence score
-   + Analyse the most coherent topics
-2. Analyzing the identified themes to determine if they provide new insights
-   + Check if we see some similarities between MPST labels and the themes found
-   + Group movies by theme and check the characteristics such as country, ratings, box-office and genre
-   + Analyze if some themes are predominant at some periods

 ## Required External Files

 Some files required for this project are too large to store in the repository (>25MB).
 Thus, once you have cloned the repository locally, please download the required files from the following sources: